roc-lang/roc/editor/editor-ideas.md

 * Ability to record all changes to abstract syntax tree with user permission.
     * I think it is possible to create powerful automatic error resolution by having a dataset available of ast's with a specific error and the subsequent transformation that fixed the error.
-    * GPT-3 can generate correct python functions based on a comment describing the functionality, video [here](https://www.youtube.com/watch?v=utuz7wBGjKM).
-It's possible that training a model using ast's may lead to better results than text based models.
     * Users with large private code bases could (re)train a publicly available error recovery model to experience benefits without having to share their code.
     * It could be useful to a user who is creating a function to show them the most similar function (type signature, name, comment) in a public+their private database.
 Say I was using a web framework and I just created a function that has a multipart form as argument, it would be great to have an example instantly available.
         * A simpler start for this idea without user data gathering: how the user a code snippet that is most similar to what they are currently writing.
 Snippets can be aggregated from examples, tests, docstrings at zero cost to the package/platform authors.